Memory Model

 end

-# With reduction
+# With reduction (requires 'reduce' keyword)

 var sum = 0

-parallel for h in @data
+parallel for h in data@

-sum += h@ # Automatic reduction
+sum += @h reduce # Phase 1: parallel reduction

 end